Developing a Successful Business Plan - A Coach’s Guide

-First, .
+First, do your homework.
 Research business plans from reputable sources to get a feel for the details.
 Look up the financial and legal considerations for small businesses, especially in your region of the world (the rules can vary!).

-Third, and perhaps most importantly: .
+Third, and perhaps most importantly: be your own first client.
 Life coaching is all about helping people make and reach their goals to become the best version of themselves.
 That starts with you!
 Make sure you’re doing the work you expect from your clients: checking in with yourself, fighting off the censorship of your Inner Critic, and becoming the best you that you can be.

-Lastly, a word of caution: .
+Lastly, a word of caution: stay flexible.
 Remember that a business plan is a road map, but that doesn’t mean aspects of it won’t change based on your needs and growth.
 Nothing is written in stone.
 Stay open and allow yourself to flex.

 What Goes In a Business Plan?